 But then my sweating started coming back, and I also noticed that while my hands were dry, it was like my body was made to sweat, so it was just going to sweat elsewhere instead.
 So now my back sweats way worse than it ever did, and I am super self-conscious about my clothing and stuff when I can feel it happening.
 The Botox has completely worn off now and my body has basically given me the “eff you” gesture.
 I thought it would be the answer to my prayers, and it was, even if it was only for that short time.
 I can’t help thinking that maybe my Botox experience was just God’s way of giving me a glimpse of what heaven will be like for me when I get there.
 I imagine my heaven to be about 65 degrees all the time, with a gentle breeze always encircling me for comfort.
-Hopefully this doesn’t sound morbid, as I am certainly not contemplating the length of my mortal existence or anything like that.
-LOL.

 Maybe I am supposed to be going through this here on earth so that I can start to become a voice for people who suffer from this or any other condition who feel like pariahs and like they’ll never fit in.
 Perhaps this is what musical artist Laura Story calls a blessing in disguise.
 I can’t help but think that my HH, in combination with me being a Highly Sensitive Person (HSP), allows me to be more compassionate and empathetic with people from all walks of life.
 I feel like sometimes I’m on a different wavelength and can pick up on the intricacies of people and their moods and feelings, and because I’ve felt like a freak in my own body for most of my life, I am better able to interact with the world in a more loving way.
 I’m kind of a contemplative person who likes to ruminate on things like this.